Tushar00101/Bridgelab_2115001050/README.md

 21. 19-02-2024 uploading assignment and learn about generics class , methods and delgates
 22. 20-02-2025 uploading stream assignment
 23. 21-02-2025 uploading try catch assignment
+24. 22-02-2025 uploading assignment of nunit and regular expression